The Story of Latvia—A Historical SurveyArveds Švābe. Latvian National Foundation, Stockholm. 1949

 A personal postscript...

-Sixty-eight years have passed since "The Story of Latvia—A Historical Survey" was published.
+Sixty-nine years have passed since "The Story of Latvia—A Historical Survey" was published.
 The Baltics are once again independent and members of the European community.

 The Soviet Union is gone, yet, tragically, the Soviet mentality continues in Russia, still preoccupied with the Baltics, still insisting the Baltics joined the Soviet Union willingly and legally, still branding Baltic anti-Soviet heros as "anti-" anti-fascists, that is, Nazis.
 NKVD agents, freed from Latvian jails for health reasons after being convicted of sending Latvian women and children to their deaths in Siberia remain defiant and unrepentant: